mzattera/predictive-powers/README.md

  In the below example, we create an oracle by ingesting a web page into a knowledge base, then we get some questions answered.
  If you type "explain" the oracle will give an explanation about last provided answer.

+ Notice the service is automatically storing the explanation and the context used to build the answer.

 ```java
 import java.io.IOException;
 import java.net.MalformedURLException;